JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 when the first argument is the type value `MyType`.
 Notice the syntax used for the first
 argument: the argument name is omitted prior to the `::` symbol, and only the type is given.
 This is the syntax in Julia for a function argument whose type is specified but whose value does not need to be referenced by name.
-In this example, since the type is a singleton, we already know its value without referring to an argument name.

 All instances of some abstract types are by default considered "sufficiently similar" that a universal `convert` definition is provided in Julia Base.